wlfgrlll/shed/README.md

 ### Status Line

-`shed` provides an api for implementing your own status line, using the `shopt statline.*`:
+`shed` provides an API for implementing your own status line, using the `shopt statline.*` options:

 ```sh
 shopt statline.enable=true # enables the status line, anchors the prompt to it